Login to Complete _an Application_ or to Access Judging Panel

 THE PROGRAM

-The purpose of the AIA Chesapeake Bay Chapter (AIA CBC) Student Design Awards Program is to recognize excellence in architectural design, promote architecture in the Chapter’s region, and to build a relationship between AIA CBC and the local community college architecture program.
+The purpose of the AIA Chesapeake Bay Chapter (AIA CBC) Student Design Awards Program is to recognize excellence in architectural design, promote architecture in the Chapter’s region, and to build a relationship between AIA CBC and the local community college architecture program at Anne Arundel Community College.
 This program is conducted in conjunction with the AIA Chesapeake Bay Excellence in Design Awards Program.

 ELIGIBILITY

-- The awards program is open to students enrolled in Anne Arundel Community College’s Department of Architecture and Interior Design.
-Architectural students who attended and were enrolled during the 2021-2022 school year are eligible to submit.
-Entries must have been completed during this same time period.
+§ The awards program is open to students enrolled in Anne Arundel Community College’s Department of Architecture and Interior Design.
+Architectural students who attended and were enrolled during the 2023-2024 school year are eligible to submit; entries must have been completed during this same time period.

 FACULTY SPONSORSHIP